Getting More From Your Kefir

 Nutrients and vitamins will skyrocket!

 Second-fermented kefir will have more nutrients and the vitamins will skyrocket!
 This is due to the prebiotics in the added fruits or vegetables.
-When you add a new fuel source for the microbes in kefir, they begin to grow and multiply which increases all the vitamins and especially the folic acid, but it is the taste that makes me do it again and again.
+When you add a new fuel source for the microbes in kefir, they begin to grow and multiply which increases all the vitamins and especially the B vitamins, but it is the taste that makes me do it again and again.
 It takes away the super-sharp sourness and mellows out the flavors.
 Everybody I have taught to second ferment has continued to do so because it tastes so superior to regular kefir.
 If you second ferment with a lemon or orange peel, or a million other foods, it will flavor the kefir and make it taste unique and delicious.
 Second fermentation kefir takes away some of the sourness.
-It also increases certain B vitamins, like folic acid, and makes the calcium and magnesium more bioavailable which means that your body can take it in and use it immediately.
+It also increases certain B vitamins, like folate, and makes the calcium and magnesium more bioavailable which means that your body can take it in and use it immediately.
 Basically, it is predigested and loaded with enzymes.

 - Make your kefir using the basic technique, removing the grains afterward.